neutrinoceros/wxc/README.md

 ## Notes

 - `wxc` is tested on macOS, Linux, and partially on Windows, from Python 3.6 to 3.10 (beta)
-- from Python 3.10, `wxc` currently has no dependencies outside of the standard library.
 - this project was formerly named "whych" and renamed to avoid confusion with the pypi-available package of the same name.